Hello, I’m Erlend! This is my website, which includes my blog and a list of my publications.

 I am a physicist, specialising in acoustics.
 My main focuses are physical acoustics and computational physics, although I have touched on many topics throughout my research career.
-I am currently working as a researcher at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
+I am currently working both as a textbook author and a lead scientist in industrial ultrasound at the startup company Nicoustic in Trondheim, Norway.
 I am also a co-chair of the Acoustics group of the Norwegian Physical Society.

 At the Centre for Innovative Ultrasound Solutions, I was working with non-destructive testing in oil wells.
 Specifically, I was working on drawing more information from acoustic log data and applying it in new ways, in particular for machine learning.
 Furthermore, my tasks included supervising Master’s and PhD students and working as a teaching assistant.